Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     (enum)

 enum v4l2_mpeg_video_h264_fmo_change_dir -
-    Specifies a direction of the slice group change for raster and wipe maps.
-Applicable to the H264 encoder.
+    Specifies a direction of the woke slice group change for raster and wipe maps.
+Applicable to the woke H264 encoder.
 Possible values are:

 .. tabularcolumns:: |p{9.6cm}|p{7.9cm}|